nanovazquez/nanovazquez.github.com/_posts/2015-12-24-digging-into-the-modern-javascript-es6.markdown

 * `import {customValue, otherValue} from './module1.js'` will import the **customValue** and **otherValue** variables to the 'main.js' file.
 This syntax is named *Destructuring Assignment* and is another feature provided by ES6, we'll get to that in the next section.
 * `import {customValue: a, otherValue: b} from './module1.js'` wil import `customValue` and `otherValue` to the 'main.js' file, but this time by assigning their values to the variables named **a** and **b**, respectively.

 One last thing.
-Alternatively, you can use a wildcard to import the whole module namespace object into another file/module, using a single line.
-For instance, `import * from './module1.js'`.
+Alternatively, you can use a wildcard to import the whole module namespace into another file/module, using a single line.
+For instance, `import * as module1 from './module1.js'` will give you access to the whole module via `module1` (e.g. `module1.customValue`).

 > **Note:** Babel translates the `import` lines to something similar to the example below:
 > {% highlight js %}